 There's a speakeasy called Castor Club that's super intimate.
 Their cocktails are the best in the city!
 I love the banana split cocktail and the Turkish Delight cocktail.
 If I'm in the mood for wine, I go to L'avant Comptoir.
 They have TAPAS too!

 Are you looking for the best spots to take a stunning Eiffel Tower photo in Paris?
 Look no further!
 This ebook is designed to be your one-stop guide for taking those breathtaking Eiffel Tower shots throughout the city.

 The Jardin du Luxembourg!
 In the spring, I like to have picnics in the park with my partner.
 When I'm bored, I'll come here and people-watch.
 I also love playing chess here in the summer with a good bottle of wine and a nice cheese plate.
 Am I French yet?

 Favorite breakfast spot.

 Claus!
-They just opened their second location in Odeon next to the Marché St Germain.
-Everything is made in house.
+[Now closed] They just opened their second location in Odeon next to the Marché St Germain.
+Everything is made in-house.
 This is also one of the hottest spots for brunch.
 Make those reservations way in advance!